Fix: No Device Connected (Wacom)

 1. Now check if the problem is solved.

 If restarting the service doesn’t work, we can try updating the driver.
 First, we will remove the driver and then uninstall all related applications.
-Reinstalling the applications and drivers will make sure that all misconfigurations are dealt with and the computer will recognize the tablet like it was plugged for the first time.
+Reinstalling the applications and drivers will ensure that all misconfigurations are dealt with and the computer will recognize the tablet as if it was plugged in for the first time.

 Note: If the tablet still fails to be detected after installing the latest drivers, try rolling back drivers.
 Rolling back means installing a previous version of drivers.
 You can easily download them from the official website.